 A comparison of mean scores and response rates by department/discipline for the School of Pure and Applied Sciences is shown below in Figure 6.
-The Biological Science division exhibits the highest response rates at 43%, followed by Calculus Sequence at 37% and General Math & Statistics at 33%.
-Multiple programs share the highest scores in the SOS and no one program stands out.
-The lowest scores tend to be exhibited in the Physical Science courses with a 2.8 in Q9 being the lowest overall.
+The Marine Science division exhibits the highest response rates at 47%, followed by Biological Science at 42%, and then Calculus Sequence at 40%.
+Multiple programs share the highest scores in the SOS and no one program stands out, although the most consistently strong program across all questions is Anatomy.
+The lowest scores tend to be exhibited in the Physical Science courses.